 Meaning and History

 The original name of the world-famous magazine was Forbes: Devoted to Doers and Doings.
 It was co-created by two acquaintances: Bertie Charles Forbes, a Scottish-American journalist, and Walter Drey, CEO of Wall Street.
-The first provided his name and financial support, the second – publishing experience.
+The first provided his name and financial support, and the second was his publishing experience.
 Walter took over as head of B.C.
-Forbes Publishing Company and Bertie Charles became editor-in-chief of the magazine.
+Forbes Publishing Company, and Bertie Charles became editor-in-chief of the magazine.
 He remained in this position until his death.

-After 1954, the father’s business passed to his sons: Bruce Charles Forbes took the president and CEO of the company of the same name, and Malcolm Forbes headed the magazine as editor-in-chief.
-They raised the prestige of the publication to a very high level, which attracted the attention of potential buyers.
-Today the print edition also has its Internet platform.
-As a result, in 2014, the company that publishes Forbes was bought by the Hong Kong investment group Integrated Whale Media Investments.
+After 1954, the father’s business passed on to his sons: Bruce Charles Forbes took the presidency and CEO of the company of the same name, and Malcolm Forbes headed the magazine as editor-in-chief.
+They raised the prestige of the publication to a very high level, attracting potential buyers’ attention.
+Today, the print edition also has its Internet platform.
+As a result 2014, the company that publishes Forbes was bought by the Hong Kong investment group Integrated Whale Media Investments.

-The whole world is equal to the magazine because it is famous for its impartial business view.
-He is appreciated for his regular rankings, including ranked lists of the world’s billionaires, planetary influencers, wealthy celebrities, the richest Americans (Forbes 400), leading international companies (Forbes Global 2000).
-And the magazine had a lot of logos because it strives to keep up with the times and attract readers’ attention.
+The world is equal to the magazine because it is famous for its impartial business view.
+He is appreciated for his regular rankings, including ranked lists of the world’s billionaires, planetary influencers, wealthy celebrities, the richest Americans (Forbes 400), and leading international companies (Forbes Global 2000).
+The magazine has many logos because it strives to keep up with the times and attract readers’ attention.

 What is Forbes?